Traditional Indigenous Recipes

 One cup chopped roasted green chiles (optional)

 Put all ingredients into a large pot until it boiled.
-Simmer for at least one hour, adding more chicken broth when needed.
+Simmer for at least one hour, adding more broth when needed.

 I prefer to add all the ingredients to a large crock pot and let it cook on high for at least six hours—put it together in the morning when you leave for work and it’s ready for dinner.